lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Mahsa Shabani, PhD

-Mahsa Shabani is associate professor in health privacy law and innovation at the faculty of law of University of Amsterdam.
+Mahsa Shabani is an associate professor in health privacy law and innovation at the Faculty of Law of the University of Amsterdam.
 Her expertise revolves around data sharing, ELSI genomics, data access governance and biomedical research policy.
-She contributes to the HPRC ELSI working group by brining insights from international and European perspectives on regulation and policies around genomic data sharing and data privacy.
+She contributes to the HPRC ELSI working group by bringing insights from international and European perspectives on regulation and policies around genomic data sharing and data privacy.

 {{< /left >}}
 {{< br >}}